CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

       { "name": "shadow",  // name of this level of intensity "light_override": 3.7 } //light level on the tile occupied by this field will be set at 3.7 not matter the ambient light.
      ],
+    "decrease_intensity_on_contact": true, // Decrease the field intensity by one each time a character walk on it.
     "bash": {
       "str_min": 1, // lower bracket of bashing damage required to bash "str_max": 3, // higher bracket